red-gate/RedGate.Metrics/README.md

 Existing lightweight tags can be replaced with annotated tags if necessary.

+#### Why require annotated tags?

+Some of these metrics care about the specific date/time a release is shipped.

+Annotated git tags are complete "tag" objects within git and have their own creation date/time timestamp.
+For our release tags this should be equal to the release date/time (and can be corrected if it is not).
+This enables accurate reporting on release date.

+A lightweight tag is simply a pointer towards another git object (typically a commit) and does not have its own creation timestamp.
+The best timestamp a lightweight tag can offer is the timestamp of the object it points at.
+While there is _often_ a commit made during a release process (bumping version numbers, etc.) that we _could_, we _prefer_ to have a consistent tagging approach with intentional release date/time information recorded.

 ### Releases must be identifiable
 We must be able to identify release tags in the repository.